-- providing guidance to the development of and approving corporate strategies and policies. - reviewing and approving major capital expenditure initiatives - reviewing and approving business plans, the annual budget and financial plans, including adequacy of resources available to senior management. - overseeing and monitoring: - organisational performance and the achievement of the Group's strategic goals and objectives. - compliance with the company's Code of Conduct (see page 26). - progress of major capital expenditures and other significant corporate projects, including any acquisitions or divestments. - financial performance, including approval of the annual and half-year financial reports and liaison with the company's auditors. - the effectiveness of management processes in place and approving major corporate initiatives. - the operation of the Group's system for compliance and risk assessment, management and reporting . - the appointment, performance assessment, remuneration and, if necessary, removal of the Managing Director. - ratifying the appointment and /or removal of members of the senior management team. - ensuring that adequate disaster recovery and business continuity plans are regularly monitored, tested and results reported. - balancing sometimes competing objectives in the best interests of the group - enhancing and protecting the reputation of the organisation and all matters relating to shareholders.
+- providing strategic guidance to the Group including contributing to the development of and approving the corporate strategy. - reviewing and approving business plans, the annual budget and financial plans, including available resources and capital expenditure initiatives. - overseeing and monitoring: - organisational performance and the achievement of the Group's strategic goals and objectives. - compliance with the company's Code of Conduct (see page 26). - progress of major capital expenditures and other significant corporate projects, including any acquisitions or divestments. - monitoring financial performance, including approval of the annual and half-year financial reports and liaison with the company's auditors. - appointment, performance assessment and, if necessary, removal of the Managing Director - ratifying the appointment and /or removal and contributing to the performance assessment for the members of the senior management team. - ensuring there are effective management processes in place and approving major corporate initiatives. - enhancing and protecting the reputation of the organisation. - ensuring that adequate disaster recovery and business continuity plans are regularly monitored, tested and results reported. - overseeing the operation of the Group's system for compliance and risk management reporting to shareholders. - balancing sometimes competing objectives in the best interests of the Group.